Table of Contents

 Picture how you operate in your professional role – whether you work in the office or remotely.
 How do you treat peers and authorities?
 How do you handle a project crisis?
 How much effort do you put into nurturing client relationships?
 Are you more of a solo or team player?

-Familiar with interpersonal skills already?
+Familiar with interpersonal skills?
 Take a shortcut: Create verifiable digital certifications for interpersonal skills in minutes!

 Now jot these answers down and take a moment to reflect.
 These are your interpersonal skills in action, and they’re, alongside technical knowledge, the best asset you can bring to any role.